krisjecen/train-scheduler-mongo/README.md

 Future features, coming soon: edit & remove train schedule entries so the schedule stays neat and up to date!

-This site uses Firebase, JavaScript, and MomentJS.
+This site uses mongoDB, JavaScript, and MomentJS.